egitit/Predicitng_Activities_from_Motion_Data/README.md

 # Data Ingestion
 I started off by creating a dataframe with 1.14 million rows of data as each participants data was spread out over 142,500 rows of data for all .
 That lead to potentially making 1.14 million predictions instead of prediciting on chunks of time.
-To combat this I ended up adding a time column, which was in increments of .04 seconds for EDA as well as participant numbers in order to groupy a participant by activities.
+To combat this I ended up adding a time column, which was in increments of .04 seconds for EDA as well as participant numbers in order to group a participant by activities.

 # EDA
 Once the data was in a workable format I started to explore what the acitivty data looked like.
 I started to pick up that these data points seemed to gravitate towards the mean.
 I also noticed that the variance in data points could be a great indicator when trying to predicts a persons activity.
 The greator the variance, the greator the motion.